Cooling vest

 A cooling vest is a piece of specially made clothing designed to lower or stabilize body temperature and make exposure to warm climates or environments more bearable.
 Cooling vests are used by many athletes, construction workers, and welders, as well as individuals with multiple sclerosis, hypohidrotic ectodermal dysplasia, or various types of sports injuries.

 Types

 Cooling vests range in weight from around 1 to 3.5 kg, depending on the model.
-While many subtypes do exist, cooling vests fall into one of 5 primary types:
+While many subtypes do exist, cooling vests fall into one of several primary types: